 Tips for a Better Foundation

-When pouring concrete for the foundation, you want to make sure that everything is level and plumb and void of discolorations, which usually mean the material is weak.
+When pouring concrete for the foundation, you want to make sure that everything is level and plumb and void of discolorations, which usually means the material is weak.
 As a rule of thumb, the bottom layer of the foundation should be comprised of a compacted bed of stone followed by a vapor-proof layer and quality footing.
 If the stone underneath the foundation has not been properly compacted, then it will likely crack over time.
 When pouring concrete, the entire foundation should be done in one sitting.
-Stopping and starting can create cold joints, which also leads to cracks down the road.
+Stopping and starting can create cold joints, which also lead to cracks down the road.